agrc/metadata-asset-tracking-tool/metadata/water/major_rivers_polygons.md

 ## Brief Summary

-Polygon dataset of rivers wider than 10 feet in Utah.
+Polygon dataset of Utah rivers wider than 10 feet.

 ## Summary

-This dataset contains rivers wider than ten feet in Utah.
+This dataset contains polygons representing major rivers in Utah.
+UGRC derived this dataset from the National Hydrography Dataset from the United States Geological Survey.
+This dataset contains large watercourses only; other water body data such as [lakes](https://gis.utah.gov/products/sgid/water/nhd-lakes/) and [streams](https://gis.utah.gov/products/sgid/water/nhd-streams/) can be found in the [Water Data Index](https://gis.utah.gov/products/sgid/water/) available on the SGID.

 ## Description